 To make baking easier, prep everything first.
 Grate the orange zest, peel the oranges, and blend them.
 Grease and flour your pan too!
 Doing these small things ahead of time means no scrambling later.

-Being organized from the start sets you up for an easy, stress-free bake.
-You’ll thank yourself later!
+Being organised from the start sets you up for an easy, stress-free bake.
+You'll thank yourself later!

 ♻️ Substitutions